gmautner/cloudstack-tf-ansible-swarm/README.md

 ## Makefile Commands

 - `make deploy ENV=prod`: Deploy the `prod` environment.
+- `make plan ENV=prod`: Show the Terraform execution plan for the `prod` environment.
 - `make destroy ENV=prod`: Destroy the `prod` environment.
 - `make ssh ENV=prod`: SSH into the first manager of the `prod` environment.